pixarbasim/100-days-of-code/log.md

 **Today's Progress**: Implemented timer, accuracy, modal to show results.
 Completed my app.
 I am pausing it here.
 Can be tried out here -> https://pixarbasim.github.io/typing-test/

 ### Day 15: August 17, 2018
 **Today's Progress**: Explored NUXT.js.
 Got hold of a great course on it (Nuxt.js: Vue.js on Steroids).
 Arround 6 hours of video, along with hands on coding.
 Taking this up.
 Did the introduction module today.
 Created my first nuxt app.
 **Link to work**: https://github.com/pixarbasim/nuxt-tutoria

+### Day 16: August 18, 2018

+**Today's Progress**: Watched Nuxt.js tutorial videos (https://www.udemy.com/nuxtjs-vuejs-on-steroids) along with doing it myself on the tutorial project I have created.
+**Learnings**:-
+- How server-side rendering of pages looks (It's great for SEO)
+- Different ways to create routes and nested routes
+- Passing params to routes (edited)